makeabilitylab/physcomp/cpx/cpx.md

 ## Learning Resources
 ![A screenshot of the MakeCode website where you can find links to projects](assets/images/MakeCode_Screenshot_Tutorials.png)

-A screenshot of the MakeCode website that has links to tutorials and example projects.
+A screenshot of the [Adafruit MakeCode website](https://makecode.adafruit.com/) that has links to tutorials and example projects.
 {: .fs-1 }

 Adafruit and MakeCode have published a series of thoughtful, easy-to-understand tutorials: